-Create livable communities by providing walkways to open spaces with amenities for all ages
+B. Create livable communities by providing walkways to open spaces with amenities for all ages.

-- Create an Urban Recreational Parklet, a minimum of 3⁄4 acre, at the Randolph Hills Shopping Center when it redevelops to provide an outdoor component to the existing indoor recreational destination.
-The space should serve a variety of ages with active recreational amenities such as outdoor fitness, skate park, dog park and play areas. - Create a minimum 3⁄4-acre Neighborhood Green Urban Park at Loehmann's Plaza when it redevelops.
-This park should include neighborhood amenities, including a flexible green gathering place, picnic areas and play features.
+• Create an Urban Recreational Parklet, a minimum of 3⁄4 acre, at the Randolph Hills Shopping Center when it redevelops to provide an outdoor component to the existing indoor recreational destination.
+The space should serve a variety of ages with active recreational amenities such as outdoor fitness, skate park, dog park and play areas.

-Create green parks when redevelopment occurs within the Plan area
+C. Create green parks when redevelopment occurs within the Plan area.

 - Create a minimum one-acre Civic Green at the Willco property on Executive Boulevard.
 The Civic Green could be divided into two smaller areas and should provide places for events and informal gatherings.
-If redevelopment exceeds 2.5 FAR, the recommended open space must increase by a proportionate amount. - Create a Civic Green and a Neighborhood Urban Park, totaling more than an acre, at the Montrose Crossing Shopping Center.
-These parks should accommodate events, informal gatherings, shaded seating, dog park and exercise. - Create a minimum of two neighborhood green urban parks at the Federal Plaza.
+If redevelopment exceeds 2.5 FAR, the recommended open space must be increased by a proportionate amount. - Create a Civic Green, a minimum of an acre, at the Montrose Crossing Shopping Center.
+This park should accommodate events, informal gatherings, shaded seating, a dog park and exercise. - · Create a minimum of two neighborhood green urban parks at the Federal Plaza.
 One with a minimum half-acre should be located on the six-acre portion of the property, and another on the eastern portion. - Create a minimum 11⁄4-acre Neighborhood Green Urban Park at the Wilgus Property when it redevelops.
 This park should include neighborhood amenities, including a flexible green gathering place, picnic areas, and play features.
 It should be linked to the Montrose Parkway bikeway by a trail connection. - Explore providing a rectangular field on top of structured parking in the Plan area to help meet the active recreation needs of the area.

-Improve the function of existing publicly accessible open spaces
+D. Improve the function of existing publicly accessible open spaces.

-- Create an accessible pedestrian and bicycle pathway through the Montgomery County owned parcel (P268) that is adjacent to the Walnut Grove Condominium and at the intersection of Macon Road and Putnam Road.
+- Create an accessible pedestrian and bicycle pathway through the MCDOT Montgomery County owned parcel (P268) that is adjacent to the Walnut Grove Condominium and at the intersection of Macon Road and Putnam Road.
 The pathway should link the residents in the existing southern development to the new development at the Loehmann's Plaza property. - Create a youth-sized rectangular athletic field on the Rocking Horse Center property.